Mirrormont Water: Close to the Best in the World

 We occasionally receive notices advising us to boil our water, due to the detection of fecal coliform bacteria.
 WWSC works with the state Department of Health, conducts inspections, extensively samples water quality, disinfects with chlorine, and flushes the system to resolve contamination problems.

 In 2008, a WWSC contractor installed a 12” water main down Issaquah-Hobart Road from our water main at Mirrormont Drive to service a small day care and office building.
 At the same time, WWSC also installed a pressure-regulating valve to control the high pressure at the lower end of Mirrormont Blvd.
 The developer paid for these improvements.
-Other improvements made then include upgrading existing pressure control valves and constructing a booster station at the reservoir site on 252nd St. to increase water pressure to homes near the reservoir in order to transfer water more smoothly along Tiger Mtn Rd.
+Other improvements made then include upgrading existing pressure control valves and constructing a booster station at the reservoir site to increase water pressure to homes near the reservoir in order to transfer water more smoothly along Tiger Mtn Rd.

 In 2010, WWSC replaced a pressure-reducing station on Mirrormont Dr. & 245th Ave.
 SE, upgraded other pressure-reducing stations with relief valves to protect from over-pressurizing in lower elevations in the event the pressure-reducing station fails to close completely.
-To improve pressure to homes in the upper elevations on 152nd St., 154th Pl. & 266th Ave., and improve water quality and fire flow to all homes, WWSC installed a new booster station at the reservoir site on 152nd St., together with re-configuring the reservoir fill piping to better circulate water in the reservoirs.
+To improve pressure to homes in the upper elevations on 152nd St., 154th Pl. & 266th Ave., and improve water quality and fire flow to all homes, WWSC installed a new booster station at the reservoir site, together with re-configuring the reservoir fill piping to better circulate water in the reservoirs.
 This new booster station will also help transfer water between Pressure Zone 2 (area of Tiger Mtn Rd) and Pressure Zone 1 (area of Mirrormont down to Issaquah Hobart Rd).
 WWSC also installed radio-read type meters, and a new generator at the well site, which starts automatically and runs the well pumps during power outages.